OneToolsCollection/damoeb-rss-proxy/README.md

 `APP_API_GATEWAY_URL` is your outfacing url, which will be used as host for feeds you create.

 Then open [localhost:8080](http://localhost:8080) in the browser.

+## Understanding Docker requirements
+For RSS-Proxy to work with your Docker environment, you must ensure :
+- that you expose port 8080 on the container
+- that the rss-proxy container share a common network with the RSS reader app you are (probably self-hosting).
+The Docker `bridge` network is native to Docker in order to allow you to connect two containers on the same network.
+- then you need to personalize the `APP_API_GATEWAY_URL` : it must point to the IP of rss-proxy on the shared network selected and the container opened port (e.g : 192.172.0.3:8080).
+If you have a your rss-proxy runs under a named address you can simply point to that named address

 ## Legacy Version 1
 If you are interested in running the first prototype, this is how you do it.